-Nate Warren joins the Louisiana Tech Family as the assistant athletic director for development where he will oversee the fundraising efforts for the athletic department.
+Nate Warren enters his second year with the Louisiana Tech Family as the assistant athletic director for development where he oversees the fundraising efforts for the athletic department.

-Warren fills the position which opened following the move of Adam McGuirt to associate athletics director for internal operations in December.
-His responsibilities at Louisiana Tech will include identifying and securing private support with an emphasis on major gifts, cultivating and soliciting major gift societies, providing oversight for the Louisiana Tech Athletic Club, the Lettermen's Club and the Director of LTAC.
+His responsibilities at Louisiana Tech include identifying and securing private support with an emphasis on major gifts, cultivating and soliciting leadership giving societies, providing oversight for the Louisiana Tech Athletic Club, the Lettermen's Club and the Director of LTAC.

 A University of Tennessee and Kansas State alum, Warren comes to Ruston after serving as the assistant director for development at K-State for the past two-plus years.

 During Warren's four-plus years at Kansas State which included two years as a graduate assistant, he helped oversee the Ahearn Fund which experienced unprecedented growth from 5,454 members and $12.7 million in gifts to athletics when he arrived to 9,143 members and $25.8 million in gifts to athletics in fiscal year 2012.